Maintained by NextGen Coastal — $342M under management in OC & LA

 California security deposits are capped at one month's rent as of July 1, 2024 (AB 12).
 Exception: a landlord who personally owns ≤2 properties / ≤4 total rental units can charge up to two months' rent — but never to a service member tenant.

-Assembly Bill 12, signed October 11, 2023 by Governor Newsom and effective July 1, 2024, amended California Civil Code §1950.5 to cap residential security deposits at one month's rent.
-The prior law allowed up to two months' rent for unfurnished and three months' rent for furnished units.
-AB 12 collapsed both into a single one-month cap, with one narrow exception for small landlords.
+AB 12 was signed October 11, 2023 and took effect July 1, 2024.
+It amended Civil Code §1950.5 to cap residential security deposits at one month's rent.
+The prior framework allowed two months on unfurnished, three months on furnished.
+AB 12 collapsed both into a single one-month ceiling, with one narrow exception for small landlords.

-The change was the largest single update to California security deposit law in decades.
-It applies to virtually all residential rentals — single-family homes, condos, apartments, duplexes — and is enforced through the existing §1950.5 private-action framework (tenant can sue, courts can award damages).
+It's the largest single change to California security deposit law in decades.
+Applies to virtually every residential rental — single-family, condo, apartment, duplex — and runs through the existing §1950.5 private right of action.

 Statutory citation: Civil Code §1950.5, as amended by AB 12 (Stats.
 2023, ch.
 410).

-AB 12 contains one narrow exception that lets some small landlords still charge up to two months' rent.
-To qualify, all four conditions must be met:
+AB 12 carved out one exception that lets qualifying small landlords still collect up to two months.
+All four conditions have to be true:

 1. Natural person, not entity.
 The landlord must be a natural human person, not an LLC, corporation, partnership, or REIT.